robintux/forecastLM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-The forecastLM R package is a wrapper for the lm functions, providing a framework for forecasting regular time series data with a linear regression model.
+The forecastLM R package provides a framework for forecasting regular time-series data with linear regression models (based on the lm function).
+It supports both tsibble and ts objects as an input.

 ## Installation